StevenMayher/431-2021/labs/lab04/lab04.md

 ## Submitting the Lab

-As mentioned, you should build your entire response as an R Markdown file.
+You should build your entire response as an R Markdown file.
 Then use the Knit button in RStudio to create the resulting HTML document.
 Be sure to review the HTML result to ensure that it looks clean and clear, that the labels on your plots and other output are easy to read, and that it doesn’t retain any unnecessary warning messages or other material that distracts from your work.
+Be sure to spell-check your work before submission.

 Submit **both** your revised R Markdown file **and** the HTML output file to the Lab 04 section in the [Assignments folder in